SystemsApproach/private5g/ran.rst

 control loop—shown in :numref:`Figure %s <fig-ctl_loops>` running
 inside the DU—includes the real-time Scheduler embedded in the MAC stage of the RAN pipeline.
-The two outer control loops have rough time bounds of >>1sec and >10ms, respectively, and as we saw in Chapter 2, the real-time control loop is assumed to be <1ms.
+The two outer control loops have rough time bounds of >>1sec and >10ms, respectively.
+As we saw in Chapter 2, the real-time control loop is assumed to be <1ms.

 This raises the question of how specific functionality is distributed